Cape Town: Improvement Districts

+The largest and oldest such district is the Cape Town Central City Improvement District (CCID), founded in 2000.
+CCID focuses on a roughly 1.6 sqkm area in Cape Town CBD, the city's main economic hub.
 The CCID also employs 12 dedicated Law Enforcement officers to assist with arrests.
 It is able to obtain access to the City of Cape Town's Strategic Surveillance Unit (SSU) CCTV cameras, to assist with crime prevention efforts.